 Advanced Placement or AP classes offer ambitious high school students a great way to boost their college applications.
 Over 60% of high schools in the US offer a list of AP classes.
 If your high school doesn’t, you could still boost your college application by signing up for the most challenging courses that your high school offers.
+But if your high school does offer AP classes, should you take one and then the AP test?

 Pros of Taking AP Tests